 The Keybus is used by the panel to communicate with modules and by modules to communicate with the panel.
 Each module has four Keybus terminals that must be connected to the four Keybus terminals on the panel.
-For more information, see section 'Keybus Operation and Wiring'.
+For more information, see section 2.3 'Keybus Operation and Wiring '.

-Programmable Outputs PGM1, PGM2
+Programmable Outputs - PGM1, PGM2, PGM3, PGM4

-Each PGM output is designed so that when activated by the panel, the terminal will switch to ground PGM1 can sink up to 50 mA of current.
+Each PGM output is designed so that when activated by the panel, the terminal will switch to ground

+PGM1, PGM3, and PGM4 can each sink up to 50 mA of current.
 These PGMs can be used to activate LEDs or a small buzzer.
 Connect the positive side of the LED or buzzer to AUX+, the negative side to the PGM.
 PGM2 is a high current output (300mA) and operates similarly to PGM1.
 If more than 300 mA of current is required, a relay must be used.
-PGM2 can be used for 2-wire smoke detectors with Jumper CON1 removed, otherwise, CON1 must remain on at all times (see section 2.9 'Zone Wiring').
+Refer to the diagram.

-Zone Input Terminals - Z1 to Z6
+Zone Input Terminals - Z1 to Z8